ModernizationDigital/playbook-3/_playbook/containers-journey.md

 <strong>Investigate:</strong> You might be at this stage; or closer to adoption if you are reading this <br>
 <strong>Figure out your goals:</strong> <br>
-<strong>Determine your effort level:</strong> Cost and time will determine your level of modernization.
-Lift & Shift, Optimize, fully reArchitect<br>
+<strong>Determine your effort level:</strong> Cost & time will determine your level of modernization.
+Lift & Shift, Optimize, Rebuild<br>
 <strong>Inventory:</strong> Gathering details of your current application [checklist]<br>
 <strong>Saas Exploration:</strong> This is where you look at the possiblity of what <br>
 <strong>Make a decision:</strong>   <br>